paistro/Clone-Hero-AHK/README.md

 F3: On / OFF

-Any Color + LCtrl: Tap with 15 ms interval
+LCtrl + Any Color: Tap with 15 ms interval

 Space: Strum with 150ms interval